sanfinity-Iot/openremote/Developer-Guide:-Working-on-maps.md

 **NOTE: By default `MAP_TILESERVER_HOST` is `null` which means the reverse proxy is disabled**

-### Updating Map data
+### Downloading maps and extracting smaller tilesets
 We currently do not have our own pipeline for extracting/converting OSM data into vector tilesets but depend on the extracts offered on [openmaptiles.org](https://openmaptiles.com/downloads/).
-Download the vector `mbtiles` file that contains the bounding box of interest.
+You can download the vector `mbtiles` file that contains the bounding box of interest.

-You can extract smaller tilesets with the following procedure:
+From that mbtiles file you can extract smaller tilesets with the following procedure:

 1. Rename the source tileset file `input.mbtiles`
 1. Create docker container with `node` and `python` with dir containing `input.mbtiles` volume mapped: `docker run -it --rm -v PATH_TO_INPUT_MBTILES_DIR:/mapdata nikolaik/python-nodejs:python3.8-nodejs12 bash`